DREI-8/Onion/README.md

 # Onion

-The Onion Project -- A small Pytorch-like library for deep learning
+A small Pytorch-like library for deep learning.